by Jeffrey W. Hamilton

-I. The concept of justice is one that is rarely applied evenly.
+I. The concept of justice is rarely applied evenly.

 A. Justice is the quality of being right or proper.
-It cares the idea of fair and equal treatment.
+It carries the idea of fair and equal treatment.
 There is no favoritism with justice.
 People get what they deserve.

 B. People want justice when they have been wronged.
 But they want mercy when they have wronged others.

 C. Justice has been symbolized as a blindfolded woman while weighing evidence.
 There is supposed to be no respect of persons in justice.
 It is the facts, and not who the facts relate to, which decide the issues.
 No advantage is given to the rich or powerful.
 No disadvantage is placed on the poor and defenseless.
 Justice does not peep to see who is involved, she simply weighs the evidence and dispenses fair judgment to all.

 II.
 Justice is a quality of God and a quality God requires of His people